CapSens/loan-creator/README.md

 `Linear` loan generates terms with constant capital share payment.

-`Standard` and `Linear` loans may be capital-deferred, i.e. capital repayment is delayed.
+`Standard` and `Linear` loans may be capital-deferred, i.e. capital repayment is delayed.\
 Interests are to be payed normally during this period.

-`InFine` loan generates terms where terms' payments are composed by interests only.
+`InFine` loan generates terms where terms' payments are composed by interests only.\
 Capital share shall be repaid in full at loan's end.

-`Bullet` loan generates terms where terms' payments are zero.
+`Bullet` loan generates terms where terms' payments are zero. \
-Interests are capitalized, i.e. added to the borrowed capital on each term.
+Interests are capitalized, i.e. added to the borrowed capital on each term.\
 Capital share shall be repaid in full and all interests paid at loan's end.

-There is no deferred time for `InFine` and `Bullet` loans as it is the same as increasing the loan duration.
+There is no deferred time for `InFine` and `Bullet` loans as it would be equivalent to increasing loan's duration.

 ## Development